mubix/osx-wificleaner/README.md

 # osx-wificleaner
-Cleans out "open" wireless connections from OSX machine
+Cleans out "open" wireless connections from OSX machines

 Inspired by: https://isc.sans.edu/forums/diary/Investigating+OffPremise+Wireless+Behaviour+or+I+Know+What+You+Connected+To/22089/